Shamshad Abdullaev: Recognition abroad

-After leaving Zvezda Vostoka, Abdullaev began publishing his poetry outside of Uzbekistan, notably in Russia.
-His poems were published in a number of independent Russian literary journals, including St. Petersburg-based Mitin and Yekaterinburg-based Ural Novye.
+After leaving Zvezda Vostoka, Abdullaev began publishing his poetry outside Uzbekistan, notably in Russia.
+His poems were published in a number of independent Russian literary journals, including the St Petersburg‑based Mitin and the Yekaterinburg‑based Ural Novye.

-In 1997, Abdullaev self-published a collection of poems, Slow Summer (Russian: медленное лето).
+In 1997, Abdullaev self‑published a collection of poems, Slow Summer (Russian: медленное лето).
 The book received critical acclaim in Russia and won Abdullaev the Banner Magazine Prize in 1998.
-Also in 1997, Abdullaev published a Russian-Finnish anthology called Who Says (Russian: Кто говорит), which dealt with the cultural relationship between the two nations.
+Also in 1997, Abdullaev published a Russian‑Finnish anthology entitled Who Says (Russian: Кто говорит), which dealt with the cultural relationship between the two nations.
 It was compiled and translated by Y. Mullinen.
-These compilations won Abdullaev the Banner Magazine prize, handed out by the Russian literary magazine Znamya in 1998.
+These compilations won Abdullaev the Banner Magazine Prize, awarded by the Russian literary magazine Znamya in 1998.

 In 2003, Abdullaev published his fourth book of poetry, Fixed Surface.

 International Collaborations

-In 2012, Abdullaev, along with other writers including Fanny Rubio and Rainer Rilke, was featured in a poetry compilation, Two Lines 19: Passageways.
+In 2012, Abdullaev, along with other writers including Fanny Rubio and Rainer Maria Rilke, was featured in a poetry compilation, Two Lines 19: Passageways.
 The compilation, published by the Center for the Art of Translation, features various poems from authors around the world sharing their unique experiences.

-In 2015, Abdullaev participated in Your Language My Ear, an international poetry symposium dedicated to Russian poetry in translation and held at the University of Pennsylvania.
+In 2015, Abdullaev participated in 'Your Language My Ear', an international poetry symposium dedicated to Russian poetry in translation, held at the University of Pennsylvania.
 He appeared alongside Polina Barskova, Keti Chukhrov, Alexandra Petrova, and Aleksandr Skidan, as well as a number of other important translators.
 Several of Abdullaev's poems translated at this event have since been published in English.

-In April 2017, Abdullaev teamed up with Words Without Borders' online magazine to release three new poems, translated by Alex Cigale and Dana Golin, respectively.
+In April 2017, Abdullaev collaborated with Words Without Borders' online magazine to release three new poems, translated by Alex Cigale and Dana Golin, respectively.

 Fergana School

-Abdullaev was the founder and most prominent poet of the so-called Fergana School of poetry, which is based in his hometown.
-He founded the school in 1990 along with fellow Uzbek poets Hamid Ismailov and Hamdam Zakirov.
+Abdullaev was the founder and most prominent poet of the so‑called Fergana School of poetry, which is based in his hometown.
+He founded the school in 1990, along with fellow Uzbek poets Hamid Ismailov and Hamdam Zakirov.

 Despite being located in Uzbekistan, the school primarily publishes poetry in Russian.
-Abdullaev said that the reason he did not publish more poems in the Uzbek language was because he viewed his poems as forms of intercultural dialogue between Post-Soviet peoples.
-His poems can be best described as contrasting the cultures, customs and nuances of Central Asia with distinctively Western principles and theories, in the hopes of creating a dialogue between the two different cultures.
-The declarative function of the Fergana School is to start a "neutral dialogue" between the East and West with poetry that speaks to both sides.
+Abdullaev said that the reason he did not publish more poems in the Uzbek language was because he viewed his poems as forms of intercultural dialogue between post‑Soviet peoples.
+His poems can be best described as contrasting the cultures, customs, and nuances of Central Asia with distinctively Western principles and theories, in the hope of creating a dialogue between the two different cultures.
+The declarative function of the Fergana School is to start a 'neutral dialogue' between East and West with poetry that speaks to both sides.